Winter

 - Franklinia alatamaha gets it's name sake from Penn's founder Ben Franklin.

-- Gaillardia pulchella blooms scramble through Erigeron Philadelphicus.
+- Gaillardia pulchella blooms scramble through Erigeron philadelphicus.

 - The yellow anthers of Rhexia virginica shake softly in the wind.